DFE-Digital/register-trainee-teachers/docs/support_playbook.md

 bundle exec rails 'copy_providers_to_lead_partners:copy[<provider ids separated by spaces>, <provider type, eg hei or scitt>]'
 ```

-This task should create the new lead partner and associate the providers' users with the new lead partner record.
+This task should create the new lead partner and associate the providers’ users with the new lead partner record.

 ### Creating a lead partner from a school